exonum/exonum-doc/src/get-started/java-binding.md

 }
 ```

-It is possible to configure injected TestKit instance with following annotations:
+It is possible to configure the injected TestKit instance with the following annotations:

-- [`@Validator`][testkit-extension-validator] sets emulated TestKit node type
+- [`@Validator`][testkit-extension-validator] sets an emulated TestKit node
-  to validator
+  type to validator
-- [`@Auditor`][testkit-extension-auditor] sets emulated TestKit node type to
+- [`@Auditor`][testkit-extension-auditor] sets an emulated TestKit node type to
   auditor
-- [`@ValidatorCount`][testkit-extension-validatorcount] sets number of
+- [`@ValidatorCount`][testkit-extension-validatorcount] sets a number of the
   validator nodes in the TestKit network

-These annotations should be applied on TestKit parameter:
+These annotations should be applied on the TestKit parameter:

 ```java
 @RegisterExtension